 When the award of the qualification has been approved, the Registrar will write advising you of this and will send you details of the next conferring ceremony at which you may graduate.

-A graduation information package will be sent several weeks before the ceremony, which will include tickets for guests, information about the graduation ceremony itself and academic dress hire.
+An email will be sent several weeks before the ceremony, which will include an invitation, information about the graduation ceremony itself and academic dress hire.

 Details about the academic dress for the various degrees is listed in the Academic Dress resolution.

 Alternatively, you may apply to have your degree conferred in absentia, without attending a graduation ceremony.
-Information about how to arrange this will be sent with the graduation package and is available on the graduations website.
+Details about how to arrange this will be sent with the graduation information and is available on the graduations website.
 Note that until the qualification has been conferred, you are not entitled to call yourself a graduate in that course or to use any title associated with it.